Passport How It Works Compare Technology Team FAQ Contact Get in Touch

 1

-A credentialed gallery or museum creates the artwork record with provenance chain, documentation, and metadata.
+A credentialed gallery or institution creates the artwork record with provenance chain, documentation, ownership history, and metadata.

 2